 5. Utilize Technology to Manage Finances

 Automating transactions and tracking expenditures helps ensure that the company is on the right track and can anticipate any unexpected problems.
 Tools such as expense tracking software help to monitor cash flow.
-Also, there are a number of accounting services that can be used to guide you through the complexities of business tax filings.
+Also, there are a number of accounting services, such as Xero’s Making Tax Digital, that can be used to guide you through the complexities of business tax filings.